Fasting with Diabetes? 2 Nourishing Ramadan Meal Plans (1,300 & 1,800 kcal) to Keep You Energized & Safe

 Let’s get started!

-Why These Meal Plans Work
+Why These Ramadan Meal Plans Work for Diabetes

+These healthy Ramadan meal plans are built for people with diabetes who want balanced nutrition without sugar spikes.
 Fasting with diabetes is not about eating less—it’s about eating smart!
 These meal plans:

 ✔ Include slow-digesting carbs (like brown rice, oats, and chickpeas) to keep you full.